org-trello/org-trello/README.md

 You can sync the content of your trello board into an org-mode file.
 Hit `C-c o S`.

-This will update any already present entry in the org-mode file and create the one not created yet.
+This will update any entries that were already present in the org-mode file and create any entries that were not created yet.

 ## Remove entity